 Dr. Scott Thompson earned his Doctorate of Veterinary Medicine from Purdue University in 2000.
 During his time at Purdue, he received the Pharmacia & Upjohn Proficiency Award in Surgery.
 His interest in equine veterinary medicine stems from experiences gained while competing on a national horse show level, and in 1984 was the National Appaloosa Youth Show Champion Barrel Racer.
 His opportunities volunteering at veterinary practices from an early age set the stage for a future in veterinary medicine.
 Practice interests include all aspects of equine practice, especially his focus on equine Dentistry.
 In 2010, the Indiana Farrier Association awarded him with the Clyde Stringer Award for his dedication to the advancement of Farriery in the State of Indiana.
 Dr. Thompson is a member of the American Association of Equine Practitioners (AAEP) and the Indiana Association of Equine Practitioners (IAEP), and served as a past President of the IAEP.
 Client education is a high priority to Dr. Thompson.
 He regularly hosts, and allows other industry professionals to host, educational meetings at the facilities of JVC.
 Relationships built with clients provide him with great satisfaction.
 Dr. Thompson supports the local community through his involvement in many organizations including educating students at local public and private schools, Brownie Troops, Horse & Pony Club, 4-H, and local therapeutic riding centers.
-He is a board member of the Hamilton County Board of Health.
 At home, Dr. Thompson enjoys time spent with his wife, Leslie, and three daughters, Norah, Polly and Ingrid.
 His family enjoys attending church, water sports, archery and spending time outdoors.

 Jake Jensen, DVM, cVMA, cVSMT

 Dr. Jake Jensen grew up in Northwest Indiana and developed an interest in veterinary medicine at a very young age.
 He attended Purdue University for both his undergraduate and professional studies, earning a B. S. in Biology in 2010 and a Doctorate in Veterinary Medicine in 2014.
 During his time at Purdue, Dr. Jensen acquired diverse veterinary skills in both equine and small animal studies, competed on the Purdue Horse Judging Team and Triathlon Club, volunteered at a working draft horse farm, and traveled to Mongolia on a veterinary mission trip.
 Following graduation, Dr. Jensen completed a one year internship at Idaho Equine Hospital.
 During this internship, Dr. Jensen gained extensive experience in equine sports medicine, lameness, and surgery of western performance and sport horses.
 Dr. Jensen has also completed certifications in Veterinary Medical Acupuncture and Veterinary Spinal Manipulative Therapy, and is a member of the College of Animal Chiropractors.
 Dr. Jensen’s primary interests include integrative sports medicine, regenerative therapies, and ultrasonography.
-Outside of work, Dr. Jensen enjoys spending time with his wife, Lindsay, his daughter Abigail, being outdoors, and being involved with his church.
+Outside of work, Dr. Jensen enjoys spending time with his wife, Lindsay, his 2 daughters, being outdoors, and being involved with his church.

 Lydia Mudd, DVM